Available Now

 We are still searching for the right home for Remy.
 This sweet, affectionate boy is a big snuggler whose heart broke when he was separated from his family.
 For days, he shut down and didn’t want to interact with anyone.
 Since coming to us in early March 2025, we’ve worked through his depression, but his sensitivity is something his new family will need to understand.
 When Remy transitions into a new home, he will need extra patience and time to decompress.

 Remy is pure love.
 He turned 3 in July and weighs just under 80 pounds.
 Unfortunately, he was raised in an environment where his owner struggled with anxiety and was nervous about handling a big dog.
-Dogs pick up on that energy, and we believed this resulted in the nervous tendencies Remy developed.
-In situations where he feels uncomfortable with people he doesn’t know, he has nipped.
-These were not serious bites, and he has never done this with anyone he has been properly introduced to or bonded with.
-It happens when people he doesn’t know reach out to touch him or make him feel cornered.
-When new people simply ignore him at first, we’ve seen no issues.
+Dogs pick up on that energy, and we believe this contributed to the nervous tendencies Remy developed.
+In situations where he feels uncomfortable with people he doesn’t know, he will try to “correct” a person’s behavior by growling or biting.
+He has never done this with anyone he has been properly introduced to or bonded with, it’s always a stranger who he feels uncomfortable with.
+These incidents occur when unfamiliar people reach out to touch him or make him feel cornered.
+When new people simply ignore him at first and allow him to approach on his own terms, we’ve seen no issues.

 It’s important to be clear: Remy is a dog who needs confident leadership and encouragement.
-In capable hands, with someone who understands a dog’s body language and doesn’t surround him with people who want to interact with him before a proper introduction, he has no incidents.
+In capable hands—someone who understands canine body language and allows relationships to build through routine care, calm presence, and respect—he thrives.
+When his introductions are handled properly and he isn’t overwhelmed by eager interaction, he is safe and stable.
 Because he can be unpredictable when uncomfortable, we do not recommend him for a home with young children.
-He does, however, bond beautifully with teenagers—his original family had one, as do we, and he adores them.
+He does, however, bond beautifully with teenagers.
+His original family had one, as do we, and he adores them.

-Remy does well with our dogs and even with our puppies.
+Remy does well with some dogs and with our puppies.
 His previous owner reported an incident with their pug, but the trigger is unknown.
-I have one dog he doesn’t feel comfortable around, but she was aggressive toward him when they first met and he’s been defensive ever since.
+There is one dog in our home he doesn’t feel comfortable around; she was aggressive toward Remy during their first meeting, and he has been defensive toward her since.

 Remy does best with a fenced yard where he can relax outdoors, quietly watching birds and squirrels.
-If I leave the door open, he’ll almost always opt to be outside most of the day.
-He’s not a big barker when outside—he’s more of a sunbather.
-Public spaces make him uneasy, so when we do take him out, he wears a muzzle for safety — but really, he’s happiest just being a homebody.
-He does well at home alone when we leave, and if we have company that may want to interact with him in ways I can’t be sure of, he’s happy to go in the bedroom for some quiet alone time.
+If I leave the door open, he’ll almost always choose to be outside most of the day.
+He’s not a big barker—he’s more of a sunbather.
+Public spaces make him uneasy, so when we take him out, he wears a muzzle for safety.
+That said, he’s truly happiest being a homebody.
+He does well alone when we leave, and if we have guests who may want to interact with him in ways I can’t fully control, he’s perfectly content spending quiet time in the bedroom.

 Remy’s ideal family will: